jayashrit/Snake-Game-/README.md

 time the snake eats a food partical its body grows , and the length of the snake along with the score gets increased and it is displayed in the title.
 The snake must avoid its own body , if it hits its own body the game gets over.
-If the game is finished, the "Game Over" message is displayed in the middle of the board
+If the game is finished, the "Game Over" message is displayed in the middle of the board along with score , length and Tap 'SPACE' to Restart messages.